 2. 4 X 7 Smoker w/ Shield: Smoke calms the bees and helps me to safely inspect and gather honey.

-3. Economy Hive Tool: Used to scrape residue from frames as well as a variety of other jobs.
+3. The Hive Tool: Used to scrape residue from frames as well as a variety of other jobs.

-4. Hat/Veil Combination: Protect face and head from stings.
+4. Hat/Veil Combination or Full Suit: Protect face and head from stings.

 5. Plastic Coated Canvas Gloves: Keeps bees from stinging my hands.
 The less they sting me, the more live bees I will have.